 The internal auditor shall advise EU-Rail on dealing with risks, by issuing independent opinions on the quality of management and control systems, and by issuing recommendations for improving the implementation of operations and promoting sound financial management.
 Following a risk assessment performed at the JU during 2020, the Internal Auditor drew up the Strategic Internal Audit Plan for 2021-2023 which will be the basis for the internal audit work to be carried out as of 2021.
-In view of establishing their new audit plan for the JU, IAS decided to perform a new in-depth risk assessment in 2023.
+Subject to IAS' considerations regarding the validity of its current Audit Plan, IAS might decide to perform at EU-Rail a new in-depth risk assessment in 2023.
 In Q4 2022 the JU provided IAS with an update on the internal and external developments having influence on its business, as well as with its updated version of the risk register.
+IAS will take this input into account for the preparation of its planning of the audit work for 2023 and for the establishment of the next in-depth risk-assessment and strategic internal audit plan of EU-Rail.